jlema/photo-gallery-manager/README.md

 | mLab | Pug |
 | Postman | Visual Studio Code |

+## Next Steps

+There are a lot of things that could be added to this project.
+Here&#39;s a laundry list of some possible improvements:

+1. Additions to the user interface:

+- Allow users to sign up for an account.
+- Allow users to create / edit / delete their own galleries.
+- Allow users to edit / delete photos (maybe favorite.)
+- Allow users to transfer photos from one gallery to another.
+- Overall UX beautification.

+2. Updates to the REST API:

+- Allow users to browse to galleries or photos by name instead of ID.
+  - The schema was designed for this, as names are required to be unique.
+- Utilize AWS S3 or Cloudinary as a cloud storage solution instead of storing images to mongoDB.
+- Remove unused endpoint /galleries/:galleryId/photos/:photoId/meta

 ## List of REST API endpoints

 These can be tested live at [https://photo-gallery-manager.herokuapp.com/](https://photo-gallery-manager.herokuapp.com/)